 The Company holds a Level 3 liability associated with common stock warrants that were issued in connection with the Company's financings completed in September and October 2013, January 2014, and August 2015.
-The warrants are considered liabilities and are valued using a binomial lattice option-pricing model, the inputs for which include the exercise price of the warrants, market price of the underlying common shares, expected term, volatility, the risk-free rate, key strategic initiatives, probability of success related to those initiatives, and the expected changes in stock price that follow announcements of the Company's strategic initiatives.
-Changes to any of the inputs to the option-pricing model used by the Company can have a significant impact to the estimated fair value of the warrants.
+The warrants are accounted for as liabilities.
+During the quarter, the Company changed its valuation technique and began to value its warrant liability using a Black-Scholes option pricing model, the inputs for which include: exercise price of the warrants, market price of the underlying common shares, dividend yield, expected term, volatility, and a risk-free interest rate.
+Changes to any of these inputs can have a significant impact on the estimated fair value of the warrants.